 Any foreign-language documents, in principle, must be translated into Bahasa Indonesia.
-A translated summary of each submitted document is permissible.
+A translated summary of each submitted document is generally permissible.

-Incomplete notifications will not be accepted and the KPPU will not issue a receipt of submission.
-If the submission is late, the KPPU may initiate a formal investigation and may impose penalties for the delay.
+Incomplete notifications will not be accepted and the KPPU will not declare the submission complete.
+If the submission is deemed late, the KPPU may initiate a formal investigation and may impose penalties for the delay.